 Thanks to an extra turn through the loop, the double Davy is slightly stronger than the single Davy, hitting just over 90% when tested.

 What is the strongest loop knot for fishing?

-This depends on what size lines you’re using.
-If you’re fishing for trout with a 10lb line or smaller than a surgeon’s loop or a Kreh non-slip loop is your best bet.
-If you’re fishing with a heavier line then the perfection loop is what I’d recommend.
+This depends on the size of the lines you’re using.
+If you’re fishing for trout with a 10lb line or smaller, a surgeon’s loop or a Kreh non-slip loop is your best bet.
+For heavier lines, I’d recommend the perfection loop.